ethanbarclay/free-mp3-download-cli/readme.md

-# free-mp3-cli
+# free-mp3-download-cli

-script for downloading full albums and tracks as mp3 or flac from http://free-mp3-download.net/
+python script for downloading full albums and tracks as mp3 or flac from http://free-mp3-download.net/

+# features
+* downloads full albums
+* downloads individual tracks
+* grabs cover art and metadata
+* choose between mp3 or flac

 # how to use